 10 Fun augmented reality apps for teachers to use in the classroom

 Augmented Reality, or AR.
-It’s just like it sounds: a bit “techy”.
+It's just like it sounds: a bit "techy".
 It can scare you a little bit as times changes rapidely.
-As a teacher, you have to learn how to handle new things and tools every year, and it’s not going to stop.
-Who knows what “next big thing” is going to take over education next year?
+As a teacher, you have to learn how to handle new EdTech tools every year, and it's not going to stop.
+Who knows what "next big thing" is going to take over education technext year?

-In this blog post, I’ll show you some astonishing augmented reality apps for education.
-I’ll also give you some lesson ideas with augmented reality, so you can get started right away.
+In this blog post, I'll show you some astonishing AR apps for teachers.
+I'll also provide you with some practical AR lesson ideas, so you can get started right away.

 What is augmented reality?

-Augmented reality or AR is a visual and sometimes interactive experience in a real-world environment where the objects in the real-world are “augmented” by computer-generated perceptual information.
-These virtual enhancements in the real world can appear as something visual and auditory.
+Augmented reality (AR) is a visual and sometimes interactive experience in a real-world environment where the objects in the real-world are "augmented" by computer-generated perceptual information.
+These virtual enhancements can be visual or auditory, creating an immersive learing envirmont for students.

 10 Augmented reality apps for the classroom